Switchblade Laws Got Switched | Wisconsin Knife Laws

-Now this new law doesn’t mean anyone can walk down the street waving a knife around and get away with it.
-There are still some limits on carrying a knife, and it’s important to know what you can and can’t do.
+Now, this new law doesn’t mean anyone can walk down the street waving a knife around and get away with it.
+There are still some limits on carrying a knife according to Wisconsin Knife Laws and it’s important to know what you can and can’t do.

-To set the record straight, here’s a list of knife carrying cans and can’ts.
+To set the record straight, here’s a list of knife carrying cans and can’ts “Wisconsin Knife Laws”.

 - You can’t be charged with disorderly conduct just for carrying a knife.
-This was the case for firearms and now knifes fall under the same rule.
+This was the case for firearms and now knives fall under the same rule.

-- You can now carry a switchblade, which were previously illegal.
+- You can now carry a switchblade, which was previously illegal.

 - You can’t be stopped by city or county regulations.
 This new law is preemption, meaning because it is a state law, it trumps local laws.

 So there you have it, the cans and can’ts of the new Wisconsin knife laws.
-If you need legal help with any kind of weapons charges, call the Huppertz & Powers for a free case evaluation.
+If you need legal help with any kind of weapons charges, call the Huppertz & Powers “Waukesha Criminal defense lawyer ” for a free case evaluation.